 Consider improving and extending this manual.

-The manual is generated from the AsciiDoc files in the doc folder of nREPL’s GitHub repo and is published to https://nrepl.org.
+The documentation site is generated from the AsciiDoc files in the doc folder of nREPL’s GitHub repo and is published to https://nrepl.org.
 Antora is used to convert the manual into HTML.
 The filesystem layout is described at https://docs.antora.org/antora/2.0/component-structure/.

 To make changes to the manual you simply have to change the files under